Water Quality

 Dry Chemical Feed

 Dry chemical feed is a method of adding chemical coagulants or flocculants to water for the purpose of removing suspended particles and impurities.
-Dry chemical feed involves adding a dry chemical powder to the water being treated.

 The dry chemical is typically stored in bags or drums and is added to the water using a specialized feeder system.
 The feeder system can be manually operated or automated depending on the size and complexity of the water treatment system.